Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
+Nov.
+2021.
+One paper accepted by the prestigious journal of ASME Trans.
+JCISE.

 Oct.
 2021.
 Won the best poster award at GDC2021.

 June 2021.
 One paper accepted by the prestigious journal of Computer-Aided Design.